EttusResearch/uhd/host/docs/usrp1.rst

 * Notification on broken chain error

 **Note:**
-These emulated features rely on the host system's clock for timed operations, and therefore may not have sufficient precision for the application.
+These emulated features rely on the host system's clock for timed operations and therefore may not have sufficient precision for the application.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^